-This site is dedicated to uncovering the importance of this trial of eight women and one man (at two trials Carrickfergus Assize court in 1711), how it was represented and remembered, and how people can derive meaning from these traumatic historical events.
-This unique part of Irish cultural heritage has never been the subject of any museum collection, oral history or folklore project.
-Not one commemorative plaque, sign or stone marks the memory of these women, who would become known as the Islandmagee witches.
-Here, you are welcome to explore this neglected Irish social and cultural history and deepen your understanding about the witch trials.
-By exploring the past, you can help to understand the present and shape our future.
+This site is dedicated to uncovering the importance of the trial of eight women and one man at Carrickfergus Assize court in 1711, how it was represented and remembered, and how people can derive meaning from these traumatic historical events.
+We hope that by exploring our past, we can help understand our present and shape the future.

 Dr Andrew Sneddon & Dr Victoria McCollum